djmattyg007/useful-scripts/README.txt

 puts the system into a known state but rather something that performs a task such as mail sync.

+base64_url

+This script makes it easier to base64 encode and decode URL encoded values.

 blockip

 This adds a basic rule to iptables that drops all incoming traffic from a